kc2g-flex-tools/nDAX/README.md

 ### Audio Levels

-To modify nDAX audio levels, use rigctl after connecting up nCAT.
+The best way to adjust nDAX receive audio levels is with the Flex's "AGC-T" control.
+If you are running nCAT, you can adjust this using `rigctl`.
 The `.30` value should be between 0 and 1, and the port needs to correspond to your port number from nCAT:

 ```
 $ rigctl -m 2 -r localhost:4532 L RF .30
 ```

+You can also adjust receive and transmit audio levels on a per-slice basis using a mixer app like `pavucontrol` or the KDE or GNOME mixers.

 ### Using with WSJT-X

 To setup WSJT-X with nCAT and hamlib, use the following settings: